NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/DevelopmentRefinementOfTheIdcIndexPythonInterfaceToImagingDataCommons/README.md

 1. Refinement and testing to fix regressions in 0.2.9
 2. Discussed with Leo
 3. Discussion with @pieper re utility.
 Feedback: "Speaking for myself, this exercise made wish we had some api documentation for idc-index.
 Also is there a way to report progress during the download?
 Also some better error messages would help.
 I tried pasting the collection name from the portal as the collection_id and I get a pyhon error about a manifest not existing.
 I had to use the collection query to figure out what the mapping rule is.
 It would be nice if the idc-index methods could include a mapping so that either version of the collection string is accepted.
 Otherwise it worked well though and this is definitely a nice way to access the data!"
-4. @pieper was curious if it was possible to retrieve instanace level urls from SeriesInstanceUID. @vkt1414 created a demo notebook  https://colab.research.google.com/drive/1va1xHMe1pgqZqp7RpI1VxqBKBOiGD-TW?usp=sharing
+4. @pieper was curious if it was possible to retrieve instanace level urls from SeriesInstanceUID. @vkt1414 created a demo notebook  https://colab.research.google.com/drive/1va1xHMe1pgqZqp7RpI1VxqBKBOiGD-TW?usp=sharing - added to the package as a new API endpoint
+5. need to have documentation (relevant discussion https://github.com/encode/httpx/discussions/1220)
 # Illustrations

 <!-- Add pictures and links to videos that demonstrate what has been accomplished. -->